-BY MATTHEW D'ANCONA
+By MATTHEW D'ANCONA

-A PAPYRUS believed to be the oldest extant fragment of the New Testament has been found in an Oxford library.
+oldest extant fragment of the found in an Oxford library.
 It provides the first material evidence that the Gospel according to St Matthew is an eyewitness account written by contemporaries of Christ.

 In a paper to be published next month, Carsten Thiede, a German papyrologist, will claim that three scraps of Matthew belonging to Magdalen College date from the mid-first century AD.
-The fragments, which have been kept at the college since 1901, were thought originally to have been written in the late second century.
+The fragments, which have been kept at the college since 1901. were thought originally to have been written in the late second century.